Simple Assault & Aggravated Assault charges are very different.

-The difference between Simple Assault & Aggravated Assault could mean the difference between going to jail & keeping your freedom.
+The difference between Simple Assault & Aggravated Assault means the difference between your freedom & going to prison.

 Next, you will need to assess the “type of injury” your victim suffered.
-The greater the injury, the more serious the Felony charge.
+The greater the injury, the more serious the felony charge.
+Here’s more on New Jersey Crime Degrees.

 What Are The Penalties for Simple Assault?